 Our board of directors determines the fair value of our portfolio investments on a quarterly basis based on input from our investment advisor, our audit committee and, as to certain of our investments, a third party independent valuation firm.
 While the board of directors will review our net asset value per share in connection with any offering, it will not always have the benefit of input from the independent valuation firm when it does so.
 The fair value of various individual investments in our portfolio and/or the aggregate fair value of our investments may change significantly over time.
 If the fair value of our investment portfolio at December 31, 2022 is less than the fair value was at the time of an offering during 2022, then we may record an unrealized loss on our investment portfolio and may report a lower net asset value per share than was reflected in the Selected Consolidated Financial Data and the financial statements included in the prospectus supplement of that offering.
-If the fair value of our investment portfolio at December 31, 2022 is greater than the fair value at the time of an offering during 2022, we may record an unrealized gain on our investment portfolio and may report a greater net asset value per share than so reflected in the prospectus supplement of that offering.
+If the fair value of our investment portfolio and may report a greater net asset value per share than so reflected in the prospectus supplement of that offering.
 Upon publication of this information in connection with our announcement of operating results for our fiscal year ended December 31, 2022, the market price of our common stock may fluctuate materially, and may be substantially less than the price per share you pay for our common stock in an offering.